 Is there a public health nuisance near you?
 Call your local board of health and ask for records pertaining to the address or situation.
 No records?
 Well, you can begin one.
-You might be surprised, and you might find yourself a deputy of sorts in that police power of Boards of Health.
+You might be surprised and you might find yourself a deputy of sorts in that police power of Boards of Health.
 We need your knowledge.
-Then we can investigate and act on what is confirmed; applying common sense and the Golden Rule, of course.
+Then we can investigate and act on what is confirmed.

-Cathleen Drinan is the Health Agent for Halifax, MA.
+Cathleen Drinan is the Health Agent for Halifax and Plympton, MA.
 She wants to hear your stories at 781 293 6768 or cdrinan@town.halifax.ma.us